 The Northern Powerhouse report in March 2015, sets out the ambitions of Transport for the North (TfN), including an acknowledgement of the role of the Humber Ports (including Immingham and Grimsby) in providing freight transport links to Continental Europe and the wider world beyond supporting growth in the north of England.
 Following its publication a major multi-modal freight and logistics study has been commissioned to inform the development of future transport investment.
 Once a full study is published the Council will work with regional partners to ensure that the identified improvements are supported to help grow the local economy as part of the Northern Powerhouse where the relevant powers exist for the Sub National Transport Bodies.
-Subsequent to the Transport for the North discussions, the authorities across the Midlands are working together to form the Midlands Engine.
-North East Lincolnshire Council will be consulting with both bodies to maximise the benefits of membership for the authority and the surrounding area.
+Subsequent to the Transport for the North East Lincolnshire Council will be consulting with both bodies to maximise the benefits of membership for the authority and the surrounding area.